2024 Terms and Conditions

 9. A first-, second- and third-prize winner will be selected for each of the three categories.
 The winning designs will be the ones which, in the opinion of the judges, best fulfil the brief.

 11. The first-prize winner of each of the three categories will receive a six-month-long mentorship programme with a member of the Penguin Art Department (dates to be confirmed).
-They will also receive design equipment and access to software to the value of £1,000.
-The second-prize winners of each category will receive design equipment and inspiration tools to the value of £500.
-The third-prize winners of each category will receive design equipment and inspiration tools to the value of £350.
+They will also receive a Wacom Intuos Pro Medium tablet and Penguin Random House design books to the value of £100.
+The second-prize winners of each category will receive a Wacom Intuos Pro Medium tablet and Penguin Random House design books to the value of £100.
+The third-prize winners of each category will receive a Wacom Intuos Medium tablet and Penguin Random House design books to the value of £100.

 13. Prizes are subject to availability.
 In the event of unforeseen circumstances, or circumstances beyond the Promoter’s control including any change of circumstances relating to the Covid-19 pandemic assessed by the Promoter as adversely affecting fulfilment of the prize in any way, the Promoter reserves the right (a) to substitute alternative prizes as determined by the Promoter at its sole discretion provided that the total monetary value of any alternative prize(s) is equivalent to or greater than that of the original prize; and (b) in exceptional circumstances to amend or foreclose the promotion without notice.
 No correspondence will be entered into.